AI Misinformation Anxiety: Coping With Deepfakes, Fake News & AI-Generated Lies

 Is it better to avoid social media entirely?

 Complete avoidance is one option, and it works for some people — but for most, it's neither practical nor necessary.
 A more sustainable approach is curated engagement: choose your platforms deliberately, follow specific accounts rather than browsing algorithmic feeds, set time limits, and apply the two-source rule before emotionally engaging with content.
-Our digital detox guide offers a structured approach to reducing harmful exposure without total disconnection.

 How do I talk to my kids about AI-generated misinformation?